Lakshman Phal: The Amazing Fruit You Need to Discover

 4. Aids Digestion & Eases Constipation

-Its fibre content (3.3 g per 100 g) supports healthy digestion and regular bowel movements.
+Its fibre content (3.3 g per 100 g) supports healthy digestion and regular bowel movements [5].

-5. Supports Urinary Health
+5. Potential for Urinary Health Support

 The mildly acidic nature of the fruit may help reduce the risk of urinary tract infections by discouraging bacterial growth in the urinary tract.
+This traditional use requires further clinical investigation.

-6. Promotes Bone Health
+6. May Promote Bone Health

 7. May Help Regulate Blood Pressure

-Its potassium content (278 mg per 100 g) helps balance sodium levels, potentially supporting blood pressure regulation.
+Its potassium content (278 mg per 100 g) helps balance sodium levels, potentially supporting blood pressure regulation [5].

-9. May Support Healthy Cholesterol Levels
+9. Potential for Healthy Cholesterol Levels

 10. Mild Sedative Properties (Anecdotal)